 Sometimes the thought of writing something terrible prevents me from writing anything at all.
 But the feeling doesn’t last, A) because I’ve trained myself to break through that barrier, and B) because I don’t get paid if I don’t write!
 The latter is very motivating, but not something that most screenwriters can rely on regularly.
 No, your inspiration must come from yourself.
 So, what do you do when you can’t seem to get past your screenplay’s title page?
 New York Times Bestseller Jonathan Maberry has some advice for how to start a screenplay and write the perfect first page, and it begins with letting go of perfection.

 So, let yourself off the hook!
 According to Maberry, who also won a Bram Stoker Award (okay, I’m listening!), setting the standard of “perfect” in your writing is self-defeating, because no work is ever perfect.
 Even HE has looked back on his first New York Times Bestseller and wanted to change things.

-When you’ve got draft number one out of the way, revise the first-page keeping in mind these ten ways to hook your reader, according to writer Ann Garvin for Writer’s Digest and adapted for screenwriters:
+Now that you know how to start a screenplay, revise the first page keeping in mind these ten ways to really hook your reader, according to writer Ann Garvin for Writer’s Digest and adapted for screenwriters.

 Tell me something interesting,